Menu

 2. Share Resources and Information

-We can make those around us aware of what we have to put up with by sharing articles such as this open letter with them.
+We can make those around us aware of what we have experience by sharing articles such as this open letter with them.
 I have also written a book especially for our friends, family, co-workers, partners and more, to help them understand what it is we experience.

 In my articles and blogs, I share what has worked for me, what can work for others and what frustrates me about living with thyroid disease.
 We can all do this.